 The company that actually designs the Cobalt (and then licenses it to Atomics Aquatics) has been a pleasure to work with.
 Very smart people, very willing to help Subsurface and libdivecomputer developers, very interested in doing things right.

 It’s a rock solid choice.
-If you are OK with a hose based console the Cobalt 2 would be at the top of my list.
+If you are OK with a hose based console the Cobalt 2 would be near the top of my list.

 Uemis Zurich SDA

 I bought this for a boat load of money literally three weeks before the original Uemis went into bankruptcy.
 I ended up writing the downloader and parser for it as the original Uemis had this idiotic idea of creating a captive portal for their customers which would be the only place you could keep your dive data.
 No import into other software, no export from the portal.
 And let’s just say it right here… that download algorithm?
 Calling it a stupid pile of crud is about the nicest I can come up with… they have a full fledged USB interface… there would have been so many good ways to implement this.
 They had to try really, really hard to make it suck so bad.
 It’s slow, unreliable, if you have a ton of dives and download for the first time the SDA runs out of space and you have to unplug and replug it to continue.
 I could go on.
 I also had the display fail on my first unit.

 Having read this you’d assume that I hate this dive computer, right?
 Turns out it’s been my main dive computer for four years (before it finally got displaced by the Suunto EON Steel).
 I love the display and the UI; not the data entry on land -- that’s horrible… but I really like the experience during a dive.
 At any point in time I can see what is important.
 And they do a really good job of conveying information with color.
 Green: everything’s fine.
 Yellow: start paying attention.
 Red: this is important!